themue/site.themue.dev/content/posts/2021-bowmore-no-1.md

 Here the malt has a warm and smooth but lingering finish.
 The sweetness of the nose comes back and is accompanied by citrus notes.

 Overall, **Bowmore No. 1** is a smooth and not very spectacular single malt.
 It is okay, but nothing more.
 It scored **66/100** for me.
-Bowmore, for example, has a better whisky in its portfolio with the 15yo.
+Bowmore, for example, has a better whisky in its portfolio with the 15 yo.